8balloon/mobx-actions/README.md

 }

 const store = new Store()
-bindActionsToHandlers(store)
 export default store
 ```

 A few other things:

 - This works with the `useStrict` Mobx feature
-- This supports pre-dispatch and post-dispatch middleware (just read index.js in the repo if you want to use this -- it's short)
+- This supports pre-dispatch and post-dispatch middleware.
+(See index.js in the repo if you're curious.)
 - Check out https://github.com/8balloon/boilerplate for another example